amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

   }
 {% endcodeblock %}

-If you need a refresher on DFS we covered in details on [Graph post](/blog/2018/05/14/Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial/#Depth-first-search-DFS-Graph-search).
+If you need a refresher on DFS, we covered in details on [Graph post](/blog/2018/05/14/Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial/#Depth-first-search-DFS-Graph-search).

 **Breadth-First Search (BFS)**